This post may contain affiliate links. Please read my disclaimer for more information.

 - Not wiping off the milk from the steaming wand: Soon, it will start to clog the steaming holes and build a residue around your wand.
 It will further ruin your milk’s taste.

-- Not cleaning the portafilter after brewing: Coffee is organic, and it will clog up at creases if you don’t rinse your portafilters, group head, shower screen after fresh brew.
-This residual coffee will invite germs, unhygienic machines and will hinder the taste of future brews.
+- Not cleaning the portafilter after brewing: Coffee is organic, and it will easily build up in any crease or lip if you don’t rinse your portafilters, group head shower screen after every brew.
+This residual coffee will invite germs and bacteria making your machine unhygienic and will hinder the taste of future brews.

-- Not changing the water reservoir’s water: Stagnant water invites many unwelcomed colonies.
-You will be risking your health if you don’t change it every day.
+- Not changing the water reservoir’s water: Stagnant water invites many unwelcomed germs.
+You will be risking your health if you don’t change it often.

 - Not wiping the unit will result in awful stains on your expensive device.